langjam/jam0001/beepbeepbeep/README.md

 Execution is linear, starting from the top and going down.
 When encountering a function, the program counter skips until its end.
 When calling a function, the program counter jumps to its start, and upon completion continues after the last executed line.
 (Really, these "functions" are more like labels without fallthrough.)
 Some operations may also cause the program counter to skip forward an instruction.

 Everything in `// TODO: fix` is a value -- a 64-bit integer.
-These are accessed through a global stack of signed values, as well as a variable mapping from names to values:
+These are accessed through a global stack, as well as a variable mapping from names to values:

 * The stack is at the center of most operations.
 It's unchanged when changing scopes.
 * The variable mapping is scope-dependent.
 Each function scope has its own set of variables accessible through it.
 Variables must also consist only of the ASCII alphabet (a-z, A-Z).